will-moss/isaiah/README.md

     - Run (create and start a container using the image)
     - Open on Docker Hub
     - Pull a new image (from Docker Hub)
+    - Bulk pull all latest images (from Docker Hub)
     - Inspect (full configuration, layers)
 - For volumes :
     - Prune